ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/HowTo.md

 ---
 ##Download and install
 - You can purchase and download the PixelsWorld [here](https://milai.tech/products/PixelsWorld).
-> ###NOTE:
-> Now the PixelsWorld is still being developed.
-Only beta version is available. **This version(beta version) is NOT allowed commercial purpose using.
-And the Shader Codes included in this version are all under the Non-Commercial-License.
-This means part of presets in the beta version will not show up in the purchased one.
-Please note.**

 - Drag the "MiLai" folder to :
 >**(Your Ae root path)/Support Files/Plug-ins/**